Sub-leading twist transverse momentum dependent parton distributions in the light-front quark-diquark model: Discussion

 It is important to discuss here that, in the present model, certain relations exist between the leading and sub-leading twist TMDs.
 These relations are important in order to check the consistency of the model results and can be derived by using the QCD equation of motion.
 These relations can be expressed as

 where the TMD $g_{T}^{ \nu} (x,\textbf{p}_{\perp}^2)$ can be obtained from $g_{T}^{' \nu} (x,\textbf{p}_{\perp}^2)$ and $g_{T}^{\perp \nu} (x,\textbf{p}_{\perp}^2)$ as

-The tilde functions in above equations are used to represent the genuine twist-3 contributions and they arise from thequark-gluon correlator.
-After rewriting the quark-quark correlator in Eq. \eqref{TMDcor} for the extraction of leading \cite{Maji:2017bcz} and sub-leading twist TMDs, it is found that all tilde terms vanish due to the absence of quark-model interactions in this model.
+The tilde functions in above equations are used to represent the genuine twist-3 contributions and they arise from the quark-gluon correlator.
+After rewriting the quark-quark correlator in Eq. \eqref{TMDcor} for the extraction of leading \cite{Maji:2017bcz} and sub-leading twist TMDs, it is found that all tilde terms vanish due to the absence of quark-model interactions in LFQDM.